Belmont Abbey, Herefordshire: Burials

+It was fitting, then, that these Benedictines were once again afforded a place of rest, surrounded by those who had reestablished the Benedictine presence in Hereford over three hundred years later.

+St Guthlac is commemorated in the window above the west door in the abbey church.
+In the window, he can be seen holding a model of Belmont Abbey Church in his hand.

 Parish of St Michael and All Angels

 The abbey is also the parish church for the Parish of St Michael and All Angels, part of the Herefordshire Catholic Deanery within the Metropolitan Archdiocese of Cardiff.
 Until 1859 parishioners used the chapel of St Peter & St Paul for Mass.
 That building is now used as the parish centre.